Thursday, September 29, 2011

 COMBICHRIST "Throat Full Of Glass" (Explicit Version) from Combichrist on Vimeo.

 Andy Laplegua has blamed all responsibility for this video on the women in it.
 It was apparently all their idea.
 Uh huh.
 From a band with songs like "shut up and swallow" fronted by a man who wears confederate flags.
+Even so, we all know that women are capable of perpetuating misogyny as well.
+That doesn't take the responsibility off of men who are creating an entire world in video and sound based in misogyny because they found a couple of women to go along with it or come up with ideas for it.
 I can't say I'm surprised.
-Combichrist's tunes will never be catchy enough for me to ignore the inanity in their lyrics.
-And anyone who names an album "What the fuck is wrong with you people?" is way too full of themselves.
 (Yeah, I said I wasn't gonna talk shit but this is the only band here that really gets my briefs in a bunch.
 The fact that skinny puppy clears the dance floor but random-popular-EDM-music-generator Andy Laplegua in all his misogynistic glory fills it is a bit frustrating.
-I remember some letter in 2007 where he said he was gonna stop cheating on his wife and disrespecting women but I guess we're still waiting for the change.
 But I digress...)

 All of these videos depict the sexual and physical assault of women with no intended message that this is wrong.

-Additionally, on the Gothsicles' newest album Industrialites&Magic, the song "Drunk Cuts" has mention of stabbing a "cock tease" in the chest (a very bad joke) which caught me off guard.
+Additionally, on the Gothsicles' newest album Industrialites&Magic, the song "Drunk Cuts" has mention of stabbing a "cock tease" in the chest which caught me off guard.
 Even a group knowing how to laugh at themselves can still manage to write songs at the expense of women (who apparently are required to fuck men when they are drunk, lest they be a "cock tease").

 I wonder if men, in society's eternal quest to make them into sissies if they aren't big enough or strong enough, have resorted in these genres to showing "I'm no pussy, look how violent my videos are."
 Let's forget how awesome pussies are for a second and think about this.
 This happens all the time.
 Internalized patriarchy, the fear of being seen as gay, the fear of being seen as weak, and so on.